mlpack/mlpack/README.md

 [mlpack on Github](https://www.github.com/mlpack/mlpack/)

-Alternately, mlpack help can be found in IRC at #mlpack on irc.freenode.net.
+Alternately, mlpack help can be found in IRC at `#mlpack` on irc.freenode.net.

-If you wish to install mlpack to /usr/local/include/mlpack/ and /usr/local/lib/ and /usr/local/bin/, once it has built, make sure you have root privileges (or write permissions to those three directories), and simply type
+If you wish to install mlpack to `/usr/local/include/mlpack/` and `/usr/local/lib/` and `/usr/local/bin/`, once it has built, make sure you have root privileges (or write permissions to those three directories), and simply type

     $ make install

 You can now run the executables by name; you can link against mlpack with
-    -lmlpack
+    `-lmlpack`
 and the mlpack headers are found in
-    /usr/local/include/mlpack/.
+    `/usr/local/include/mlpack/.

 If running the programs (i.e. `$ allknn -h`) gives an error of the form